 Several other criminal statutes can be invoked in the gambling context:

-Other potentially relevant statutes include conspiracy and bank or wire fraud.52 In all of these cases, liability arises only if the defendant is violating some other federal or state statute.
+Other potentially relevant statutes include conspiracy and bank or wire fraud.53 In all of these cases, liability arises only if the defendant is violating some other federal or state statute.

 iii State laws

 State laws with respect to gambling vary widely.
 Generally, however, gambling is prohibited unless the state passes legislation expressly permitting such conduct.
-Six states – Delaware, New Jersey, Pennsylvania, Nevada, Michigan and West Virginia – expressly permit and license internet gambling.53 The remaining 44 states and the District of Columbia do not allow online (non-sports) gambling – other than in a few cases some form of online lottery – although many permit gambling at bricks-and-mortar establishments or on riverboats.
+Six states – Delaware, New Jersey, Pennsylvania, Nevada, Michigan and West Virginia – expressly permit and license internet gambling (poker or casino).54 The remaining 44 states and the District of Columbia do not allow online (non-sports) gambling – other than in a few cases some form of online lottery – although many permit gambling at bricks-and-mortar establishments or on riverboats.

-Pennsylvania's 2017 law authorising internet gambling also expanded casino-style gambling to truck stops and airports.54
+Pennsylvania's 2017 law authorising internet gambling also expanded casino-style gambling to truck stops and airports.55

-Georgia, Illinois, Kentucky, Michigan, New Hampshire, New Jersey, North Carolina and Pennsylvania allow online sales of lottery tickets,55 while Kentucky, Michigan, Pennsylvania, Illinois, Georgia and New Hampshire allow online game play.56
+The District of Columbia, Georgia, Illinois, Kentucky, Michigan, New Hampshire, New Jersey, North Carolina, North Dakota, Pennsylvania and Virginia allow online sales of lottery tickets,56 while Kentucky, Michigan, Pennsylvania, Illinois, Georgia, New Hampshire, the District of Columbia, Virginia, and North Dakota allow online game play.57

 Illegal gambling can be sanctioned at both the state and federal level, with the type of punishment varying by state.
 While generally the federal statutes do not criminalise mere play (that is, they will not punish the actual gamblers), some states do criminalise gambling, often making it a misdemeanour.
 By contrast, both states and the federal government apply criminal penalties against those who offer or promote gambling, often as felonies.
 The penalties can be severe, ranging from five years' imprisonment under the Wire Act, to as many as 20 years under RICO and the federal anti-money laundering statutes.